 Toni Marthaller had been a family nurse practitioner for 10 years before she decided to open her integrative clinic.
 Instead of the traditional system where a patient has vitals recorded by various assistants and the healthcare provider spends 10 minutes with the person, Marthaller handles every element of patient contact at Women to Wellness.
 Her assessment, and her personal connection, begins when she walks out to greet the patient: “When I say ‘Hello’ and escort them back to the examination room, I get a clear understanding of the person’s mood, energy and functional levels.”

 Marthaller believes that good health is a combination of body, mind, spirit and environment working together in the best possible ways.
 She deems her practice “comprehensive and integrative” and draws from traditional and alternative medicine and nursing resources.
 She adds, “I knew I had much more to offer to my patients regarding health and wellness, and I wanted to spend more time with each person and create a deeper relationship.”
 Appointments are generally 30 minutes or 60 minutes.

-Attending college in her hometown of Longview, Washington, Marthaller was initially interested in nutrition, but after the physician and midwife assisted home birth of her first child, she decided she wanted to become a nurse and massage therapist.
+Attending college in her hometown of Longview, Washington, Marthaller was initially interested in nutrition, she became a nurse and massage therapist.
 She first obtained an AA degree in Nursing from Lower Columbia College; later she obtained a massage license.

 She moved to Whidbey Island in 1989 and commuted to Seattle and Everett as an agency nurse; then worked nine years as a public health nurse.
 During that time, she returned to school at the University of Washington and received her Bachelor’s Degree in Nursing and became increasingly interested in the role of the Advanced Practice Nurse.